SAP-archive/jam-collaboration-sample/JamOAuth2AccessTokenfromSAMLClientCLI/README.md

 # Jam OAuth2 Access Token from SAML Bearer Assertion CLI Sample

 # Introduction
-This tutorial provides a Java CLI client sample to illustrate authentication of the SAP Jam API using an OAuth2 access token obtained from a SAML2 bearer assertion.
+This sample provides a Java CLI client to illustrate authentication of the SAP Jam API using an OAuth2 access token obtained from a SAML2 bearer assertion.
 The assertion is provided by SAP Cloud Platform or an external identity provider.
+The related tutorial is located here:
 * https://help.sap.com/viewer/u_collaboration_dev_help/497154966f274cada5e07c869905b5ee.html

 # Setup